elastic/integrations/docs/tips_for_building_integrations.md

 ## elastic-package

 [elastic-package](https://github.com/elastic/elastic-package) is a command line tool, written in Go, used for developing Elastic packages.
-It can help you lint, format, test, build, and promote your packages.
+It can help you lint, format, test and build your packages.
 This is the official builder tool to develop Integrations.
 See the [Getting started](https://github.com/elastic/elastic-package#getting-started) section to ramp up quickly and review its features.

 If you need the revision of elastic-package in the correct version (the same one as the CI uses), which is defined in `go.mod`, use the following command